mvideet/Adaptive-Splash-Attention/README.md

 - **Sequence Length**: Optimized for sequences up to 4K tokens
 - **Precision**: Currently supports FP32 only

-## Contributing

-This is a learning project, but contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## References

 - [FlashAttention](https://arxiv.org/abs/2205.14135) - Efficient attention computation
 - [α-entmax](https://arxiv.org/abs/1905.05702) - Sparse attention normalization
 - [Sparse Transformers](https://arxiv.org/abs/1904.10509) - Sparse attention patterns

-## License

-See LICENSE file for details.

-## Acknowledgments

-Built for learning purposes to understand modern attention mechanisms and CUDA optimization techniques.